What is specdriven?

 Hosted upstream in your own repo.

 Only the metadata sidecar lives in the catalog β a source field on specdriven-metadata.json points at your GitHub repo.
 The CLI fetches files directly from upstream.
-Submitting means adding just the metadata, no body required.

 Install via CLI